 #1 Speeding isn’t worth it.

 In most cases, speeding will only save you a few minutes.
 The problem is, when you speed, you put yourself and others on the road (who are expecting you to be traveling the speed limit) at risk.
 Speeding reduces your reaction time and extends the distance required to come to a safe stop in an emergency situation.
 For example, if you are speeding through a neighborhood and a pedestrian or animal runs out in front of you, you have a much higher chance of colliding and injuring, or even killing, someone.
 In addition to these hazards, speeding increases your chances of being pulled over, fined and delayed.
 Leaving two to three minutes earlier than usual will help make your commute more enjoyable (and legal).

 #2 Look twice before you go.

 It was 8:35am on a Wednesday morning, and I was late to work.
 I was approaching the 3rd stoplight on my way to work.
 I liked this intersection.
 It was the only right-hand turn on my commute – which meant I rarely ever got held up.
 Well, this time, I got held up big time.
 As I came to a brief stop at the red light, I glanced to my left toward the rising sun and didn’t notice any oncoming cars.
 I promptly pulled out and was immediately struck by an oncoming Toyota Tacoma.
-Thankfully, myt front driver tire took the brunt of the blow and both me and the oncoming driver went unscathed, with very minor damage to either vehicle.
+Thankfully, my front driver tire took the brunt of the blow and both me and the oncoming driver went unscathed, with very minor damage to either vehicle.
 Fortunately, we were driving compact trucks similar in weight and size.
 It would have been much worse if I had pulled out in front of a box truck, bus or big rig.
 To this day, I think about how fortunate I was not to be hit broadside.
 Whenever I make a right turn in a busy intersection, I take an extra second to look twice before proceeding – especially if visibility is poor.